A novel is born – part 4

 Who needs to find who?

-A. Want readers to find you?
+A. You want readers to find you.

-B. That you need to find the readers?
+B. You need to find your readers.

 Genre readers as a target audience

-Reviewers and book blockers
+Reviewers and Book Bloggers

 Tidligere artikler i denne serie: